* S&P 500 coming off biggest weekly percentage gain since July

 By Ryan Vlastelica

 NEW YORK (Frankfurt: HX6.F - news) , April 21 (Reuters) - U.S. stock index futures were very slightly higher on Monday as investors found few reasons to keep buying following a strong rally last week and ahead of a heavy week of corporate earnings releases.

 * The S&P 500 had its best week since July last week, boosted by strong results from such names as General Electric Co and Morgan Stanley (Berlin: DWD.BE - news) .
 However, thus far the earnings season has been mixed, with technology names like Google Inc (NasdaqGS: GOOG - news) and IBM (NYSE: IBM - news) struggling to impress investors.

-* With fewer than one-fifth of S&P 500 companies having reported results so far, about 63 percent have topped earnings expectations, according to Thomson Reuters (Frankfurt: TOC.F - news) data, exceeding the 56 percent average over the past four quarters.
+* With less than one-fifth of S&P 500 companies having reported results so far, about 63 percent have topped earnings expectations, according to Thomson Reuters (Frankfurt: TOC.F - news) data, exceeding the 56 percent average over the past four quarters.
 About 52 percent have beaten revenue forecasts, about even with the 54 percent average over the past four quarters.

 * The S&P 500 and Nasdaq are coming off four-day winning streaks, and investors may look to take profits on any disappointing corporate news.

 * Dozens of S&P components will report this week, including such closely watched names as Apple Inc (NasdaqGS: AAPL - news) , Biogen Idec (NasdaqGS: BIIB - news) and Facebook Inc (NasdaqGS: FB - news) .
 A number of Dow components, including McDonald's Corp, AT&T Inc (NYSE: T - news) , Procter & Gamble and Caterpillar Inc (NYSE: CAT - news) , are also on tap to report.